 In the heat of summer, bass love to go into 12 to 20 feet of water and sit on rock piles during the day when the sun beats down on the water.
 You can find big schools of bass sitting on just one rock pile.
 And usually, there are some big ones mixed in. .

 Getting down to almost 20 feet of water can be really challenging with most baits.
-And other bottom fishing techniques like jigs or carolina rigs which get there more easily are problematic because they get stuck in rocks easily.
+And other bottom fishing techniques like jigs or carolina rigs will get down there, but get stuck way more easily.

 But get a big, deep diving crankbait like the Rapala DT20 and you’ll be in luck.
 It dives to 20 feet every cast and doesn’t easily get hung up in rocks as the lip will make it bounce off the rocks before getting stuck.